-During the six months ended June 30, 2022, our Board of Directors authorized and paid dividends of \$220.0 million to the Parent.
+During the six months ended June 30, 2023, our Board of Directors authorized and paid dividends of \$110.0 million to the Parent.

-NOTE 14 - Variable Interest Entities
+NOTE 15 - Variable Interest Entities

-Our variable interests in VIEs include debt and equity interests, commitments, and certain fees.
-Our involvement with VIEs arises primarily from the following activities: purchases of securities in connection with our trading and secondary market-making activities and loans to, investments in, and fees from various investment vehicles.
+Our variable interests in VIEs include certain fees.
+Our involvement with VIEs arises primarily from fees received from various investment vehicles.